holadepo/docs/astro/data-lineage-concepts.md

 description: Learn about data lineage and how you can use it in Airflow.
 ---

 [Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and observing data flowing through a data pipeline.
-You can use data lineage to understand data sources, troubleshoot run failures, manage PII, and ensure compliance with data regulations.
+You can use data lineage to understand data sources, troubleshoot run failures, manage  personally identifiable information (PII), and ensure compliance with data regulations.

 ## Lineage on Astronomer